Sustainability

 Regular Dialogues with External Experts in Japan

-To implement initiatives relating to respect for human rights in accordance with international trends and standards regarding business and human rights measures, we conduct regular dialogues between CRT Japan, an external expert organization with a deep understanding of the formation of domestic and overseas trends, and Chief Social Responsibility Officers.
+To implement initiatives relating to respect for human rights in accordance with international trends and standards regarding business and human rights measures, we conduct regular dialogues between CRT Japan, an external expert organization with a deep understanding of the formation of domestic and overseas trends, and CSRO (at the time).
 During these dialogues, the participants engage in repeated discussions concerning the direction that the Group should take in light of the real-time status of the Teijin Group's business and its impact on human rights.

 Initiatives to Promote Respect for Human Rights among Employees